 Brackfield Wood, Northern Ireland

-We will create Northern Ireland's First World War Centenary Wood in the beautiful Faughan Valley, County Londonderry, but we can't do it without your help.
+We are creating Northern Ireland's First World War Centenary Wood in the beautiful Faughan Valley, County Londonderry, but we can't do it without your help.

 The site of Northern Ireland’s Centenary Wood has now been identified in the beautiful Faughan Valley, at Brackfield, County Londonderry.

 With your support we aim to plant up to 40,000 native trees and create carpets of striking poppies and other wildflowers; transforming the land into a special place for reflection and relaxation.
 Local schools and communities across Ireland have joined us to plant 15,000 trees so far but the planting will continue through to 2018.

 The site nestles between three existing Woodland Trust woods.
 To the south lies Killaloo Wood, with its remnants of ancient woodland and carpets of bluebells.
 To the north are Oaks Wood and Burntollet Wood, both recently planted.

 Thank you to everyone who has donated so far – together we have raised £350,000 but we still need to raise a further £350,000 to create the Centenary Wood for the Island of Ireland.

 Your donation will help with the wood’s creation and future management.

 This ambitious project will benefit people and wildlife for years to come, while giving thanks to all those involved in the First World War in a beautiful and symbolic way.